-As part of the Smart Specialisation Platform (S3P), the "Stairway to Excellence" (S2E) project is centred on the provision of assistance to the 13 Member States (EU13) who joined the European Union in 2004 and subsequent years with the aim of closing the innovation gap and promoting excellence in Europe.
+Implemented as part of the JRC's Smart Specialisation targeted support activities, the "Stairway to Excellence" (S2E) project was initially centred on the provision of assistance to the 13 Member States (EU13) who joined the European Union in 2004 and subsequent years with the aim of closing the innovation gap and promoting excellence in Europe.

-The S2E launching conference offered a first opportunity to identify the key elements for building successful synergies and gave a useful insight into how synergies could be achieved in practice.
-A diverse set of experiences from five EU countries (CY, CZ, FR, ES and UK) and an international organization were presented as a source of inspiration for other regional and national managing authorities and the research community.
+The 2014 S2E launching conference offered a first opportunity to identify the key elements for building successful synergies and gave a useful insight into how synergies could be achieved in practice.
+A diverse set of experiences from five EU countries (CY, CZ, FR, ES and UK) and an international research infrastructure were presented as a source of inspiration for other regional and national managing authorities as well as the wider research community.

 - National policy events in each of the EU13 Member States to: